Welcome to today's edition of the Rush 24-7 podcast.

 Remember, that's in the Supreme Court.

-Chief Justice says, I'll change that fine, and we'll call it a tax, and then say they've got the authority to do that.
+Chief Justice is, I'll change that fine and we'll call it a tax and then say they've got the authority to do that.

-And they're talking about uh CNN's reliable sources this past Sunday during an interview with a group of journalism students at George Washington University's screw of media and public affairs.
+And they were talking about CNN's reliable sources this past Sunday during an interview with a group of journalism students at George Washington University's Screwlo of Media and Public Affairs.

-That's what they said from the Associated Press, which, believe me, the vast majority of low information people get their news from the AP.
+Apart from Facebook and Twitter, these journalism students, George Washington U, get their news, is what they said, from the Associated Press, which, believe me, the vast majority of low-information people get their news from the AP.

-I mean, it's AP that ends up in all these Twitter feeds and Facebook and so forth, and Yahoo, and so on.
+I mean, it's AP that ends up in all these Twitter feeds and Facebook and so forth and Yahoo.

 So it's AP, and that AP is the most egregious example daily of journalistic malpractice.

-After AP, then they say they get their newest from CBS, CNN, PMS NBC, NBC, NPR, The New York Times, the Washington Post, and John Stewart.
+After AP, then they say they get their news from CBS, CNN, PMS, NBC, NBC, NPR, The New York Times, The Washington Post, and Jon Stewart.

 Not Fox.